mahzmahzmahz/Munch/README.md

 cuisine_choice)
 ```

-This....single line of code means more to us than most people we know...
+This...single line of code means more to us than most people we know...

-### Expansion Goals
+## Expansion Goals

-As we referenced above the Zomato Api is not limited to NYC.
+As we hinted above the Zomato Api is not limited to NYC.
 In fact with just a few modifications we could make this app function on a global scale by changing the longitude and latitude.

 The api also provides us with the restaurants menu, delivery ability, available reservations, and so much more.
 Over time it would be possible to make Munch the next UberEats and Yelp all in one.